Oil prices tick up ahead of U.S. crude stock data

 U.S. sanctions on Iran and Venezuela have cut oil exports from the two OPEC members, but U.S. production has been rising.

-Additional reporting by Aaron Sheldrick in TOKYO, editing by Louise Heavens, David Evans and Jan Harvey
+Additional reporting by Shadia Nasralla in London, Aaron Sheldrick in TOKYO, editing by Louise Heavens, David Evans, Jan Harvey and Richard Chang